mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 String recognition has some specific difficulties when compared to fixed images like cards:

-- The size of string is not predefined.
+- The size of a string is not predefined.
 Obviously, the longer the string, the more space it takes on the screen
-- The position of string is not fixed either.
+- The position of a string is not fixed either.
 Some strings are aligned to the center, others may diverge based on other variable parts like stakes or blinds
 - Different strings might be rendered in different font size